billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 # Acknowledgments

 This work has benefited from the discussions that occurred during GREEN interim meeting and on GREEN mailing list.
 Thanks Benoit Claise, Gen Chen, Emile Stephan, Rob Wilton for valuable review and comments.
+Thanks Peter Liu for helping provide input to initial version of the draft.